Student Outcomes

 Licensure Pass Rate

-In the 11-year history of the UCF DPT program, all graduating students (100 percent) have passed the national licensure examination (Class of 2010 thru Class of 2020).
+In the 15-year history of the UCF DPT program, all graduating students who took the exam (100 percent) have passed the national licensure examination (Class of 2010 through Class of 2024).
 Please see the Federation of State Boards of Physical Therapy for further details.

 Licensure Exam Trends

-In the 11-year history of the UCF DPT program, seven (7) of the eleven (11) graduating classes have achieved 100 percent first-attempt pass rate on the National Physical Therapy Examination.
-This has included five of the last six cohorts, with the two most recent cohorts (2019 & 2020) achieving 100% first attempt pass rate.
+In the 15-year history of the UCF DPT program, eight (8) of the fourteen (14) graduating classes have achieved 100 percent first-attempt pass rate on the National Physical Therapy Examination.

 Since its first cohort at the doctoral level in 2010, the UCF Doctor of Physical Therapy Program’s licensure pass rates and test scores have exceeded the averages of both the state of Florida and the country every year.
-UCF DPT first attempt pass rates average 11.50% greater than the state of FL average, and 7.0% greater than the national average over the last eleven years.
-In addition, over the last five years, UCF DPT graduates have averaged greater than 29 points higher than graduates from other programs in the country on the licensure exam scores.
+UCF DPT first attempt pass rates average 10.4% greater than the national average over the last 7 years.
+In addition, over the last 7 years, UCF DPT graduates have averaged greater than 60 points higher than graduates from other programs in the country on the licensure exam scores.

 UCF Doctor of Physical Therapy Program | National Average | ||||||||